How to optimise your multilingual content strategy

 Back in 2002, when I was a fresh-faced university dropout who had just bagged a job in a contract publishing house, one of my first jobs was typesetting Saab Magazine in many different languages.
 It appealed to my borderline-obsessive attention to detail and interest in foreign languages – I quickly made the project my own, setting about each new edition with relish.

-This was an established contract, but over the years Dialogue has launched several new multilingual projects.
+This was an established contract, but over the years Dialogue has launched several new multilingual projects – perhaps most notably our longstanding work with the Harley-Davidson Owners Group.
 We have revisited and refined our processes, and learned a lot along the way, to the point where we consider ourselves experts in providing multilingual project solutions.

 So if you’re faced with the challenge of creating multilingual content for your brand, here are some tips you might want to consider: